Office of Sustainability Student Staff

 Michelle Sutton is excited to be a part of the Green Bike Sustainability program at UAF.
-During her first year at the University, she was pushed towards the field of Natural Resource Management.
+During her first year at the University, she was drawn towards the field of Wildlife Biology.

 With an interest in her impact on the environment and a need to share her knowledge with her fellow students, she felt at home in the sustainability program at UAF.
 Getting bikes out to students and on the road is a thrilling prospect and Michelle is honored to be able to play a part.